 The Quality Management System (QMS) is now embedded within the Engineering Council's Operational Framework and a robust internal audit schedule is in place.
 This plan is created and revised by the internal Quality Management Team (QMT), which also manages the internal audit team.
 In addition, QMT monitors the internal audit process, reviews internal audit reports and follows up on both ISO9001 and internal audit non-conformances and root cause analysis.
 All findings are recorded in the Internal Audit Log as requested by the Executive Team.
-The Engineering Council was successfully recertified against the ISO 9001:2015 quality management standard in January 2022.
+The Engineering Council was successfully recertified against the ISO 9001:2015 quality management standard in January 2024.

-6. Financial review
+5. Financial review

-The areas of activity funded during 2022 are set out in section 3 - 2022 Activities and Achievements.
+The areas of activity funded during 2023 are set out in section 3 - 2023 Activities and Achievements.
 A detailed breakdown of expenditure for the year appears in notes 7-13 to the Financial Statements.
 FARP regularly scrutinises the organisation's expenditure to ensure that the work of the Engineering Council remains cost-effective.

-The inclusion of the Engineering Council Pension Scheme under FRS102 has reduced staff costs by £112,000 (2021 - £108,000), increased direct costs by £185,000 (2021 - £124,000) and resulted in an actuarial loss on the scheme of £893,000 (2021 - gain of £540,000).
-The overall effect of applying FRS102 is thus to decrease income for the year by £73,000 (2021 - decrease of £15,000) and to decrease the net movement in funds by £966,000 (2021 - increase of £525,000).
+The inclusion of the Engineering Council Pension Scheme under FRS102 has reduced staff costs by £122,000 (2022 - £112,000), increased direct costs by £229,000 (2022 - £185,000) and resulted in an actuarial loss on the scheme of £254,000 (2022 - loss of £966,000).
+The overall effect of applying FRS102 is thus to increase income for the year by £107,000 (2022 - decrease of £73,000) and to decrease the net movement in funds by £254,000 (2021 - decrease of £966,000).